Regalia (Cap, gown, tassel) (Hood for Master's Candidates) must be worn by all students participating in Commencement.

 Kappa Mu Epsilon (Silver Cord)

 This Mathematical Sciences Department honor society recognizes outstanding achievement in the study of mathematics at the undergraduate level.
 Membership is open to students who have completed at least three (3) college mathematics courses (including at least one semester of calculus) with an overall average of 3.00 or better.
 Members must be at least second-semester sophomore and rank in the top 35 percent of their class.
-For more information regarding membership, contact Dr. Jim Buchholz, Professor of Mathematics, at 951.343.4359 or Allison Ford, department secretary, at 951.343.8662.
+For more information regarding membership, contact Dr. Jim Buchholz, Professor of Mathematics, at 951.343.4359 or Kimberlee Bartholomew, Department Secretary, at (951) 552-8662.

 Sigma Delta Pi (Red and Gold Cords)

 The Spanish Honor Society welcomes Spanish majors and minors based upon academic achievement.
 Undergraduate students in the upper 35 percent of the class, with a grade point average of a 3.0 or higher in Spanish are eligible for consideration.
-For additional information regarding membership, contact the department secretary at 951.343.4590.
+For additional information regarding membership, contact the Department of Modern Languages and Literature at (951) 343-4590.

 Sigma Tau Delta (Cardinal and Black Cords)

 This society welcomes English majors and minors based upon academic achievement.
 Undergraduate students in the upper 35 percent of their class, with a grade point average of 3.0 or higher in English are eligible for consideration.
 Graduate students with a cumulative grade point average of 3.33 or higher are eligible for consideration.
-For additional information regarding membership, contact Rosemary Welsh, the department secretary at 951.343.4590.
+For additional information regarding membership, contact the MLL Department Secretary at (951) 343-4590.